hanzhanglu11-commits/CBT-code/README.md

 | `11_recompute_single_turn_lexical_metrics.ipynb`            | Recomputes BLEU, ROUGE-1, ROUGE-2, and ROUGE-L for all four model configurations.
 This notebook adds the previously missing RAG lexical-overlap results and does not perform LLM-as-a-Judge evaluation. |
 | `cbt_synthetic_multiturn_dataset_2000.json`                 | Contains the 2,000 synthetic multi-turn CBT-oriented dialogues used for CBT-specific fine-tuning.                                                                                                       |

+## Authoritative Results and Result Provenance

+The outputs stored in some earlier notebooks were generated during preliminary or exploratory evaluation runs.
+Therefore, they may not exactly match the final values reported in the dissertation.

+For the final single-turn results, the following notebooks should be treated as the authoritative sources:

+* The final **RAG-only LLM-as-a-Judge scores** are determined by `09_recompute_single_turn_rag_judge_temperature_0.ipynb`.
+* The final **FT+RAG LLM-as-a-Judge scores** are determined by `10_recompute_single_turn_ft_rag_judge_temperature_0.ipynb`.
+* The final **BLEU and ROUGE scores for all four model configurations** are determined by `11_recompute_single_turn_lexical_metrics.ipynb`.
+* The final **Base and FT LLM-as-a-Judge scores** are taken from `01_single_turn_base_ft_evaluation.ipynb`.

+The RAG-only and FT+RAG judge scores were recomputed over the same fixed set of 100 single-turn responses using Claude Sonnet 4.5, the same evaluation prompt and scoring rubric, and `temperature=0`.

+If any cached output in an earlier notebook differs from the values produced by the corresponding recomputation notebook, the recomputed values take precedence.
+The dissertation tables and reported conclusions use these authoritative recomputed results.

 ## Recomputed Single-Turn LLM-as-a-Judge Results

 The RAG-only and FT+RAG single-turn scores reported in the dissertation use the controlled recomputations in notebooks `09` and `10`.
 These values supersede the preliminary cached judge outputs that may appear in the earlier evaluation notebooks.